BOOKSFASHIONHOME DECOR

 For starters, the conditions and climate of the area make a big difference.
 In high desert parks in Arizona and Nevada, your dog can easily get overheated, dehydrated, or a bad case of burned paws.
 Additionally, logistics play a part.
 For example, though dogs are allowed in some areas at Dry Tortugas National Park, they aren’t allowed on any of the major commercial transportation to the park.
 Don’t even think about driving yourself – Dry Tortugas is only accessible via seaplane or ferry.
 Finally, some parks allow dogs only under such specific conditions that it’s up to you to determine whether or not you’d like to visit the park with so many restrictions.

-• Dry Tortugas National Park, Florida - Dogs are allowed on Garden Key.
-Dogs are only allowed on private transportation (no commercial ferries or seaplanes).
+• Dry Tortugas National Park, Florida – Dogs are allowed on Garden Key.
+Dogs are not allowed on commercial ferries or seaplanes.

 • Everglades National Park, Florida – Dogs are prohibited on all trails and wilderness areas, though they are allowed on private watercraft.